 - Defending a Fortune 500 pharmaceutical and medical device company in connection with a DOJ and HHS-OIG investigation into alleged off-label promotion, kickback and product safety violations throughout the United States.

-- Representing a Fortune 500 technology company in connection with an FCPA investigation by the SEC, relating to alleged marketing practices in East and South Asia.
+- Represented a Fortune 500 technology company in connection with an FCPA investigation by the SEC, relating to alleged marketing practices in East and South Asia, and successfully obtained a no-action letter.

 - Defending a leading health care services provider in connection with civil and criminal False Claims Act investigations in California by the U.S. Attorney’s Office, HHS-OIG and DOJ.

-- Representing a former executive in connection with an FCPA investigation by the SEC and DOJ, relating to the alleged Middle East sales practices of a Fortune 500 technology company.
+- Represented a former executive in connection with an FCPA investigation by the SEC and DOJ, relating to the alleged Middle East sales practices of a Fortune 500 technology company.

 - Representing a founder and executive of a major computer components retailer in connection with a criminal fraud investigation in New York by the U.S. Attorney’s Office and FBI.